 This year will mark our inaugural "Annual Scripture Day" in Dromantine, Newry on August 30th.
-This new venture is a one-day event featuring a lecture from a keynote speaker and a number of workshops.
-The theme is "Reading the Bible" and will explore the role of Scripture in the 21st century Church, and how we might better equip ourselves to hear, read, and engage with the biblical texts.
-Stay tuned for further information!
+This new venture is a one-day event featuring a lecture from a keynote speaker and a number of workshops which will explore the role of Scripture in the 21st century Church, and how we might better equip ourselves to hear, read, and engage with the biblical texts.

 To begin 2025, we were delighted to publish a Scripture course aimed at introducing people to the Bible, particularly those who have very little experience with the Bible, and those who may be afraid to begin reading something so large in both scope and significance!
 The course is free to access below.